wp-plugins/magadanski-similar-posts/readme.txt

 1. The options for the plugin's widget.

 == Changelog ==

+= 1.1.6 =
+Dev: fix for notice -- missing "global" keyword for variable.

 = 1.1.5 =
 Fix for widget bug to allow support for custom post types.